NataliaKalista/Survey-Visualization/README.md

 4.  **Visualization:** Designed an interactive dashboard using Cards, Bar Charts, Donut Charts, and Treemaps.

 ## Files in this Repository
-* `Data Professional Survey.pbix` - The Power BI project file.
+* `FinalProject.pbix` - The Power BI project file.
 * `Power BI - Final Project.xlsx - Data Professional Survey.csv` - The raw dataset used for analysis.